 Before beginning a flight, the pilot in command must study all available information appropriate to the intended operation.
-In the case of VFR flights away from the vicinity of an aerodrome and all IFR flights, the pilot will make a careful study and plan in relation to the following:
+In the case of VFR flights away from the vicinity of an aerodrome, flights over water and all IFR flights, the pilot will make a careful study and plan in relation to the following:

 - current weather reports and forecasts for the route to be followed and at aerodromes to be used

 - the airways facilities available on the route to be followed (if qualified to use them) and the condition of those facilities

 - the condition of aerodromes to be used and their suitability for the aircraft to be used

 - the air traffic control rules and procedures applicable to the particular flight, and